 I thought about author Stephen King a lot & how he is known for writing every single day (with the exception of his almost fatal car accident, and an attempt at retirement).
 His work ethic has always been an inspiration for me & I’ve always wanted to do this with my music.

 I often found myself mentally fatigued & having to just go through the motions & just pat myself on the back for beating procrastination for 1 more day.
 Sometimes that is the best we can do.
 Not all days can be inspired.

 There were some points when a song I was working on was sounding like shit & I would get really down, think I had lost it.
 I’ve found the best possible solution for this is to just work through it.
 I’ve found the the shitty days usually only last for about 3-4 days before something clicks & gets you excited again.
 I ran into this probably 3 times over the year.
 Don’t let it scare you, it’s a normal part of the creative cycle.

 Life and emotional will try to push you around through this process.
 You’ll give yourself all the reasons in the world why you simply don’t have the time.
 Your ego will soar & then hit the ground hard.
 You’ll have to learn to give those voices in your head a heart felt “Fuck You” at times.

 No matter what, stand up & take the next step.

 As I stated in the beginning of this post, this year has been a stellar year.
 The most productive year of my life as a music maker.
 Here is where to get to watch me glout for a bit, so I apologize in advance.
 Hopefully you can see yourself in me & realize that there is nothing stopping you from doing the same as me, if not more.
 As of today I have completed 49 Songs.
 This includes originals, remixes & bootlegs.

-Out of these 49 songs, this is what was release on Beatport this year.
+Out of these 49 songs, this is what was released on Beatport that year.

-8 EP’s (with 5 more ep’s scheduled for release)
+8 EP’s (with 5 more ep’s released the following year)

 26 Tracks with my name on it